Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: Introduction

-In Section \ref{section_2}, we review the existing designs of network intrusion detection.
-The cyber threat assessment testbed, UNSW-NB15, is briefly described in Section \ref{section_3}.
-We then demonstrate our defense mechanism DarkHunter in Section \ref{section_4}.
-The evaluation of DarkHunter and the discussion of experimental results are given in Section \ref{section_5}.
-Finally, the paper is concluded in Section \ref{section_6}.
+The remainder of this paper is organized as follows.
+In Section \ref{section_2}, we briefly review the existing designs for network intrusion detection.
+The defense mechanism, DarkHunter, is presented in Section \ref{section_4}.
+The experimental evaluation and discussion are given in Section \ref{section_5}.
+The paper is concluded in Section \ref{section_6}.